JuliaDiff/ChainRulesCore.jl/notes.md

 Additionally, `pullback_of_destructure` and `pullback_of_restructure` are implemented in `src`, while `destructure` and `Restructure` themselves are typically defined in the tests so that it's possible to verify consistency.

 I've presented this work specifically in the context of `AbstractArray`s, but the general scheme could probably be extended to other types by finding other canonical types (like `Array`) on which people's intuition about what ought to happen holds.

+The implementation are also limited to arrays of real numbers to avoid the need to recursively apply `destructure` / `restructure`.
+This could be done in practice if it were thought helpful.

 I'm sure there's stuff above which is unclear -- please let me know if so.
 There's more to say about a lot of this stuff, but I'll discuss as they come up in the interest of keeping this is as brief as possible.